underscoreio/essential-scala/src/pages/traits/recursive-data.md

   }
 ~~~

 Finally we have to decide on the bodies of our cases.
-We have already decided that `0` is answer for `Empty`.
+We have already decided that `0` is the answer for `Empty`.
 For `Cell` we have two bits of information to guide us.
 We know we need to return an `Int` and we know that we need to make a recursive call on `tl`.
 Let's fill in what we have.

 ~~~ scala
 def sum(list: IntList): Int =